OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-11-16-Players_Discussion.md

 ## Discussion Topics

-1. One
--Two
--Three
--Four

-- Discussion from Last Meeting (Ambassadors and Players meeting on 2020/11/04)
-- Linking the front-end and back-end,
+1- Discussion from Last Meeting (Ambassadors and Players meeting on 2020/11/04) 2- Linking the front-end and back-end,
-- Share the kubectl token between Chula, GIST, and UM
+3- Share the kubectl token between Chula, GIST, and UM 4- Github repo.
-- Github repo.
--  API Server for Multi Tenant Portal
+5-  API Server for Multi Tenant Portal
-- Dashboard settings,
+6- Dashboard settings,
-- Integrated Design and SDN based CDN
+7- Integrated Design and SDN based CDN

 ## 1 - Discussion from last Ambassadors and Players Meeting